-We agree that an expansion of the Affordable Housing Program (AHP) mandate or some other form of community support obligations may be appropriate.
-However, because the FHLBanks are chartered by Congress, requirements about the level of support they must provide to affordable housing and community development is to be decided by Congress.
+Because the FHLBanks are chartered by Congress, requirements about the level of support they must provide to affordable housing and community development is to be decided by Congress.
 We are generally supportive of voluntary efforts by the FHLBs to expand their affordable housing efforts, and especially welcome efforts that help community banks further affordable housing efforts.

-Attention by FHFA to the FHLBbanks' role in the provision of liquidity is expected and reasonable.
+The liquidity mission of the FHLBanks is vital to ensure that banks of all sizes have access to reliable day-to-day liquidity.
+Attention by FHFA to the FHLBanks' role in the provision of liquidity is expected and reasonable.
 How FHFA addresses these issues - especially as it relates to day-to-day liquidity management will be important.
 It is essential that any changes be subject to careful consideration by all stakeholders, including members and prudential regulators, and that no changes are made without input and understanding by all impacted parties.